Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 }
 ```

 There are other properties in the `Product` model that should be encapsulated in a domain primitive, but we wont implement them all in this workshop.
-The ProductId serves as an example on how we would do this for a property.
+The `ProductId` serves as an example on how we would do this for a property.

 ## Handling errors

 So far we have all our code in the controller.
 This is neither a good nor scalable solution.
 We want to refactor this code into a `ProductService`.
 Lets create an interface named `IProductService` like below.
-We can place it a file called `IProductService.cs` in the folder `Domain/Services/`
+We can place it a file called `IProductService.cs` in the folder `Domain/Services/`.

 ```csharp
 namespace SalesApi.Domain.Services;